keecome/myodoo/README.md

 |Author|果冻虾仁|
 |---|---
-"|Java Path Not Found !
+|Java Path Not Found !
-Please add java path into the jasper configuration page under the company form view|"
+Please add java path into the jasper configuration page under the company form view|
 | You have selected Link product template with existing product but %s Product template does not exist|
 |Post new message to record.
 Original message text will be qouted.
 Record followers will be notified!|
 |Provide the field used to link the newly created record on the record on used by the server action.|
 |Provide the field used to link the newly created record on the record on used by the server action.|
 |The Sales Order %s linked to the Analytic Account %s must be validated before registering expenses.|
 |This product "%s" does not have a price set for this seller "%s".
 Please contact the administrator.|
-"|
-        This is core for all basic operations features provided in Webkul's Bridge Modules.
+|        This is core for all basic operations features provided in Webkul's Bridge Modules.
-    |"
+    |
 |The client is currently blocked due to pending invoices.
 Please contact him for prompt payment.|
 |The message will be sent only for recipients below.
 It will not be sent to documents followers|
 |The message will be sent only for recipients below.
 It will not be sent to documents followers|